pranav244872/gamedev/assignment1/README.md

 ---

-## Remaining Tasks
+## Remaining Tasks (Completed)

-1. **Add Bouncing Logic**: Implement the logic that makes shapes bounce off the window edges.
-Specifically, if a shape hits the left, right, top, or bottom boundary of the window, reverse its speed along that axis.
+1. **Add Bouncing Logic**: Implemented logic to make shapes bounce off the window edges when they hit the left, right, top, or bottom boundary of the window, reversing their speed along the respective axes.

-   You can modify the `Circle` and `Rectangle` classes to include this behavior by checking the position of the shape in the `draw()` method or in an update method, and reversing the speed when the shape hits a boundary.

-2. **Implement Movement Logic**: Implement the movement logic that updates the position of each shape based on its speed.
-This can be done by updating the position in each frame before rendering the shape again.
+2. **Implement Movement Logic**: The program now updates the position of each shape based on its speed in each frame before rendering the shape again.

 ---